nguyenvanhuy0612/appium-novawindows-driver/README.md

 > **Note**
 >
-> This driver is built for Appium 2 and is not compatible with Appium 1.
-To get started,
+> This driver is built for Appium 2/3 and is not compatible with Appium 1.
+To install
-> clone the repository and run `npm install` to resolve dependencies.
-Then, use `npm run build`
-> to build the driver.
-Finally, add it to your Appium 2 distribution with the command:
+> the driver, simply run:
 > `appium driver install --source=npm appium-novawindows-driver`